taimax13/github_exercises/01_getting_started.md

 Branch 'master' set up to track remote branch 'master' from 'origin'.
 ```

+From here on out, you only need to use the command `git push` instead of `git push -u origin master` to push your local to the remote.

 Visit your GitHub repository in a browser.
 Make sure the page is freshly reloaded.
 You should see your commit in the repository.
+Your project folder from your computer should now be on GitHub.